 Australia is the smallest of the seven continents on Earth.

 The discovery by the Europeans was a long time coming.
 It was not until 1606 that Dutch and Spanish explorers landed on the continent.
-In 1770 James Cook, a colorful figure in British colonial history, was in search for the predicted Great South Land.
+In 1770 James Cook, a colorful figure in British colonial history, was on a quest to find the predicted Great South Land.
 He came across a vast stretch of unknown land when he arrived on the east coast of Australia, and in the usual blunt British fashion, he claimed the territory for the British Crown.

 Area of Australia